xiaofangssense/pythonproject/docs/PEP8_abridged.md

 - Block comments generally apply to some (or all) code that follows them, and are indented to the same level as that code.
 Each line of a block comment starts with a # and a single space (unless it is indented text inside the comment).
 - Paragraphs inside a block comment are separated by a line containing a single #
 - Documentation Strings
     - Write docstrings for all public modules, functions, classes, and methods.
 Docstrings are not necessary for non-public methods, but you should have a comment that describes what the method does.
 This comment should appear after the def line.
+    - the """ that ends a multiline docstring should be on a line by itself
+    - For one liner docstrings, please keep the closing """ omn the same line.
+- Naming Conventions
+    - Method Names and Instance Variables:
+        - Use the function naming rules: lowercase with words separated by underscores as necessary to improve readability.
+        - Use one leading underscore only for non-public methods and instance variables.
     - Modules should have short, all-lowercase names.
 Underscores can be used in the module name if it improves readability.
 Python packages should also have short, all-lowercase names, although the use of underscores is discouraged.
     - Class names should normally use the CapWords convention.
     - Function names should be lowercase, with words separated by underscores as necessary to improve readability.
     - Variable names follow the same convention as function names.
     - mixedCase is allowed only in contexts where that's already the prevailing style (e.g. threading.py), to retain backwards compatibility.
     - Use one leading underscore only for non-public methods and instance variables.
     - Constants are usually defined on a module level and written in all capital letters with underscores separating words.
 Examples include MAX_OVERFLOW and TOTAL.
     - Public attributes should have no leading underscores.
 - Comparisons to singletons like None should always be done with is or is not, never the equality operators.
 - Use is not operator rather than not
 - Always use a def statement instead of an assignment statement that binds a lambda expression directly to an identifier.